DummyCatz/SimTLS/README.md

 ## SimTLS
-This project is a demo to simulate *nix system TLS access under windows using exception and inline hook.
+This project serves as a demo to simulate x86-64 *nix system TLS access under windows using exception and inline hook.
+Only clang-cl/LLVM is supported.

 ### How to build
 ``` bash